-To Set Local Time: The Set Time/Date submenu displays three system settings.
+To Set Local Time: The Set Time/Date sub-menu displays three system settings.
 Time and Date may be edited, and Day is automatically calculated from the Date setting.

 NOTE: Time and Date are split into three fields each, all of which may be edited.
-Touch the edit enable buttons of Local Time / Local Date to edit all the three fields.
+Touch the field or use \downarrow or \uparrow buttons to select a field, then use the \downarrow or \uparrow buttons to edit the field.

-Time 16:09:49 = Current time (hours:minutes:seconds in 24-hour format) Date 11-Jun-2024 = Current date (day-month-year) Day Monday = Current day of week calculated from the Date setting
+Time 16:09:49 = Current time (hours:minutes:seconds in 24-hour format) Date 10-Jun-2013 = Current date (day-month-year) Day Monday = Current day of week calculated from the Date setting